Building a Remote Team Culture

 Benefits of Working from Home:

-For example, a 2020 survey by Airtasker found that remote employees worked an average of 1.4 more days per month than office-based employees, resulting in more than three additional weeks of work per year.
+For example, a 2020 survey conducted by Airtasker also reveal that remote employees work 1.
+That is four more days per month or Finland at least 40 additional days on business than in-office workers, equating to more than three additional weeks of work per year.

 Remote Work Disadvantages & Challenges: